-For the latest instalment of my ongoing series of interviews I spoke to Stockholm based artist Anja Olofgörs.
+For the latest instalment in my ongoing series of interviews I spoke to Stockholm based artist Anja Olofgörs.
 Olofgörs’ works navigate through gestures, representations and myths – and deals with historical documents, revealing concealed socio-political nuances.
 An important part of Olofgörs’ work is the interdisciplinary discourse that is generated through collaboration between artistic expressions and scientific disciplines, including dance, architecture, and photography.
 Her projects alternate between books, videos, printed matter, collaborative performances, readings and installations.

 You completed a BFA in Fine Art Photography at the Valand Academy, University of Gothenburg and continued your studies at the Slade School of Fine Art in 2015.
 How would you say your work has developed over the years?